OfficeDev/office-scripts-docs/docs/tutorials/excel-office-scripts-tutorial.md

     }
     ```

 2. Add a loop that iterates through the rows in the last two columns.
 For each cell, the script sets the value to the current value's absolute value.
-We'll use the `Math.abs` function instead of Excel's functions (which will prevent us from having to do a `load` and `sync`).
-The [Math](https://developer.mozilla.org/docs/web/javascript/reference/global_objects/math) object contains many functions to which your scripts have access.

     Note that the array defining cell locations is zero-based.
 That means cell **A1** is `range[0][0]`.